Azure/azure-service-operator/docs/hugo/content/design/ADR-2023-07-PackageReferences/_index.md

 -->

-* PRO: Somewhat tidies up the existing model
+* PRO: Somewhat tidies up the existing model.
-* CON: Still allows illegal states to be represented
+* CON: Still allows illegal states to be represented.
-* CON: Requires a type downcast in every case where we need to now use `LocalLikePackageReference` instead of `PackageReference`
+* CON: Requires a type downcast in every case where we need to now use `LocalLikePackageReference` instead of `PackageReference`.

 ### Option 3